 This refers to how deeply specific topics within each subject are studied.
 Our curriculum has been carefully designed to ensure a clear progression of the knowledge, skills, experiences and vocabulary pupils will acquire across school.
 This ensures children are able to 'know more' and 'remember more'.

-To look at our planning and progression overviews please view this page alongside our subject pages.
+To look at our year group overviews please view this page.

 Our Key Themes

 A primary intention for our curriculum is to ensure that we encourage and enable pupils to develop their strength of character and own personal development.
 We have therefore designed our curriculum to be based around specific key themes that support pupils overall global development and increasing sense of self.
 All of our whole school overarching topics are linked to certain key themes which are progressive across school.
 These are;

 For information about our key themes and how they are interwoven throughout our curriculum please click here.